drammock/dan.mccloy.info/_cv-edit-this-one.markdown

 My research interests include auditory neuroscience, speech perception, acoustic phonetics, and phonetic and phonological typology.
 More specifically, I work on auditory attention in multitalker environments, individual differences in intelligibility, and distinctive feature theory.

 # Current position
 Postdoctoral fellow, [Laboratory for Auditory Brain Science & Neuroengineering](http://depts.washington.edu/labsn/) (PI: [Adrian KC Lee](http://faculty.washington.edu/akclee/)), part of the [Institute for Learning & Brain Sciences](http://ilabs.washington.edu/) at the University of Washington.
 I’m working on experiments that test the interaction between auditory attention and speech processing, by manipulating linguistic features of speech stimuli in auditory attention tasks.
+We’re measuring listener accuracy, response time, and pupil dilation, with the goal of understanding the ways in which the same listening task can be more or less effortful for different listeners.

 # Education
 - PhD in Linguistics (University of Washington, 2013): “Prosody, intelligibility and familiarity in speech perception” ([PDF](http://hdl.handle.net/1773/23472)).
 Committee: [Richard Wright](http://depts.washington.edu/phonlab/people/wright.htm) (chair), [Erick Gallun](http://www.ncrar.research.va.gov/AboutUs/Staff/Gallun_A.asp), [Sharon Hargus](http://faculty.washington.edu/sharon/), [Gina-Anne Levow](http://faculty.washington.edu/levow/).